North York Guide

 Which North York brunch spot is best for groups?

-Mado at CF Fairview Mall is the best group brunch spot.
+Mado at CF Shops at Don Mills is the best group brunch spot.
 Their Turkish Breakfast Tray ($35-50 for two) offers a massive spread of olives, cheeses, honey, and meats perfect for sharing.
 Tiarre's Brunch 'n Cakes is ideal for celebrations with their high-tea format.